ejpszemo/spendings-app/README.md

 ### Managing Data

+- **Export Data**: Export both spendings and users to a JSON file for backup or transfer
+- **Import Data**: Import previously exported data back into the app
+  - Automatically fetches missing exchange rates upon import
+  - Seamlessly restores all your spendings and users
-- **Clear All Data**: Click the 🚫 button in the top right to clear all local data
+- **Clear All Data**: Click the clear icon button in the top right to clear all local data
   - This removes all spendings, users, settings, and cached exchange rates
   - A confirmation dialog will appear before clearing
   - It may come in handy if I mess things up between commits